wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.4.4 =
+* Fixed several issues with Radio and Checkbox fields

 = 1.4.3 =
 * Completely rewritten drag-n-drop methods to allow more flexible placement of fields